keycloak/keycloak-community/design/pushed-authorization-requests.md

 when `true`

-The PAR is automatically enable and PAR request is mandatory prior autorization endpoint and reject any authorization request without a request URI issued from the PAR endpoint, clients must use it
+PAR request is mandatory prior autorization endpoint and reject any authorization request without a request URI issued from the PAR endpoint, clients must use it

 Classes/methods affected: